juju/docs/src/en/tut-lxd.md

 sudo snap install juju --classic
 ```

-**LXD** should come from the 'xenial-backports' repository.
-This will ensure a
+**LXD** should come from the 'xenial-backports' repository to ensure a recent
-recent (and supported) version is used:
+(and supported) version is used:

 ```bash
 sudo apt install -t xenial-backports lxd